Defensive positioning with exchange-traded products

 Managed risk funds adjust exposure according to market conditions as measured by a specified indicator.
 For example, the fund may adjust its exposure according to volatility levels – following the theory that high volatility readings are correlated with falling equity values.

-The Managed Risk Australian Share Fund (managed fund) (ASX: AUST) holds a passively managed portfolio of Australian shares, and sells ASX SPI 200 futures when volatility rises, with the aim of reducing exposure to shares in falling markets.
+AUST Managed Risk Australian Share Fund (managed fund) holds a passively managed portfolio of Australian shares, and sells ASX SPI 200 futures when volatility rises, with the aim of reducing exposure to shares in falling markets.
 When volatility is low, the short futures position is reduced, with the aim of the portfolio being able to benefit from rising markets.

 This type of fund may suit investors who want to retain exposure to the upside potential of the sharemarket, but who also seek to reduce their risk in falling markets.